Find out what Pope Francis’ third encyclical means for the world we hope to see.

-In January this year the UK government pledged to end support for coal overseas, responding to calls for investment instead into renewable, sustainable energy in developing countries.
+In January 2020 the UK government pledged to end support for coal overseas, responding to calls for investment instead into renewable, sustainable energy in developing countries.

 The role of CAFOD campaigners was critical in these successes, illustrating how important it is that each of us acts to protect our common home, just as Pope Francis tells us in Laudato Si'.

-As we look to the critical climate talks in 2021, the role of the UK as host will be vital.
-Raising our voices to demand bold action on behalf of the poorest communities and the earth on which we all depend will be essential.
+Raising our voices to demand bold action on behalf of the poorest communities and the earth on which we all depend continues to be essential.

 What can I do to tackle climate change?